JElliott2/PROG1015/README.md

 ***

 To do:
-- [ ] Modify how output is handled so that when output is needed a function is called instead of repeated code sections.
+- [ ] Modify how input is handled so that when input is needed a function is called instead of repeated code sections.
 - [ ] Integrate file storage and persistent tasks.
 - [ ] Web frontend.
 - [ ] Creation of users and user-specific lists.